-1. We have audited the accompanying standalone financial statements of Life Insurance Corporation of India (“the Corporation”), which comprise of the standalone balance sheet as at March 31, 2024, the standalone revenue account (also called the “Policyholders’ Account” or the “Technical Account”), standalone profit and loss account (also called the “Shareholders’ Account” or the “Non - Technical Account”) and the standalone receipts and payments account (also called as the “Cash Flow Statement”) for the year ended March 31 2024, and a summary of significant accounting policies and other explanatory information, in which are included 8 Zonal Offices, 113 Divisional Offices and 78 units of Pension & Group Schemes audited by the zonal/divisional auditors appointed by the Corporation and audited returns of 3 foreign branches (Fiji, Mauritius and United Kingdom) audited by their respective local auditors.
+1. We have audited the accompanying standalone financial statements of Life Insurance Corporation of India ("the Corporation"), which comprise of the standalone balance sheet as at March 31, 2025, the standalone revenue account (also called the “Policyholders’ Account” or the “Technical Account”), standalone profit and loss account (also called the “Shareholders’ Account” or the “Non - Technical Account”) and the standalone receipts and payments account (also called as the “Cash Flow Statement”) for the year ended March 31 2025, and a summary of significant accounting policies and other explanatory information, in which are included 8 Zonal Offices, 113 Divisional Offices and 77 units of Pension & Group Schemes audited by the zonal/divisional auditors appointed by the Corporation and the returns of 3 foreign branches (Fiji, Mauritius, United Kingdom) audited by their respective local auditors and for 1 branch (GIFT City, India) audited by one of the Corporation auditors.

-2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements are prepared, in accordance with the Life Insurance Corporation Act 1956 ( the “LIC Act”), as amended, the Insurance Act, 1938 (the “Insurance Act”), as amended, Insurance Regulatory and Development Act, 1999 (the “IRDA Act”), Insurance Regulatory and Development Authority (Preparation of Financial Statements and Auditor’s Report of Insurance Companies) Regulations, 2002 (the “Regulations”), including orders/ directions/ circulars issued by the Insurance Regulatory and Development Authority of India (“IRDAI”), including the accounting standards specified under section 133 of the Companies Act, 2013,to the extent applicable and in the manner so required and give a true and fair view in conformity with accounting principles generally accepted in India, as applicable to insurance companies:
+2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements are prepared, in accordance with the Life Insurance Corporation Act 1956 ( the “LIC Act”), as amended, the Insurance Act, 1938 (the “Insurance Act”), as amended, Insurance Regulatory and Development Act, 1999 (the “IRDA Act”), (Actuarial Finance and Investment Functions of Insurers) Regulation, 2024, including orders/ directions/ circulars issued by the Insurance Regulatory and Development Authority of India (“IRDAI”), including the accounting standards specified under section 133 of the Companies Act, 2013, to the extent applicable and in the manner so required and give a true and fair view in conformity with accounting principles generally accepted in India, as applicable to insurance companies:

 ii. in the case of the Revenue Account, of the net surplus for the year ended on that date;